sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### What are open standards and OSS

-Open standards are a set of rules designed to do a specific job in technology.
+Open standards are a set of rules designed to do a specific job in technology, developed in a fully open manner.
 They refer to file formats, protocols and application interfaces that can be implemented by everyone (in open source and proprietary software alike).

-Inspired by France's [Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/) ("General Guidelines for Interoperability"), the Quebec government's [Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/) ("Common interoperability framework"), the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:
+Inspired by France's _[Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/)_ (General Guidelines for Interoperability), the Quebec government's _[Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/)_ (Common interoperability framework), the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:

-- development processes is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
+- Development process is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
-- standards are platform independent, vendor neutral and usable for multiple implementations;
+- They are platform independent, vendor neutral and usable in multiple implementations;
-- specifications and supporting material are freely available with limited restrictions; and
+- Specifications and supporting material are freely available with limited restrictions; and
-- supported by the community and demonstrate independence or approved through due process by rough consensus among participants.
+- They are supported by an independent community, or approved through due process by rough consensus among participants.

-Free software is software that respects users' freedom and community.
-It is defined by four essential freedoms: to run the program, study how it works, modify it and redistribute it.
-Access to the source code is a precondition for these freedoms and not the end goal itself.

 OSS is software where the source code is distributed and can be used, copied, studied and redistributed.
+Similarly, Free Software is software that respects users' freedom and community[^1].
-Free software and OSS are equivalent, but represent two different visions.
+They are equivalent, but represent two different visions

-All software licenced under an [Open Source Initiative approved licence](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).
+All software under an approved licence from the [Open Source Initiative](https://opensource.org/licenses/alphabetical) or [Free Software Foundation](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).

 ### Benefits of using open standards and OSS for ESDC and the GC

-Open standards are the guidelines that enable international communities to speak a common language and build products in a structured fashion.
+Open standards are the guidelines that enable international communities to speak a common language and build products in a structured and highly efficient fashion.
-They are available at no cost since standardization is open and transparent.

-Open standards and OSS are close to the essence of public service, because they:
+Open standards and OSS are aligned to the essence of public service because they:

-- enable a cross-jurisdictional community to collaborate on solutions;
+- **enable cross-jurisdictional collaboration;**
-- share specifications and code openly, which results in a positive return on investment, promotes freedom of choice and avoids vendor lock-in;
-- promote reusable solutions, that enable ESDC to pool efforts with other GC departments or Canadian public administrations to create valuable services that are interoperable, and increase efficiency; and
-- it is easy and efficient to add features to OSS, which can be freely shared with anyone, for any purpose.
-This means that everyone can benefit.

-The process to develop open standards, similar to OSS, is open and transparent to all interested parties.
-They cannot be controlled by any single person or entity with any vested interests, because:

-- open standards are platform independent, vendor neutral and usable for multiple implementations;
-- specifications, code and supporting material are freely available with limited restrictions; and
-- they are supported by the community and demonstrate independence, or approved through due process by rough consensus among participants.
+- **share specifications and code openly;**
+- **promote reusable solutions; and**
+- **make contributions easy.**

-More information, benefits and risks of open standards and OSS are available in the [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html), written by the Treasury Board of Canada Secretariat (TBS).
+Additional information, including benefits and risks of open standards and OSS, is available in the [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html), published by the Treasury Board of Canada Secretariat (TBS).
-These benefits include:

-- Avoiding lock-in – flexibility;
-- supporting the local economy and communities;
+Their inherent flexibility brings many benefits, for example:

+- Lack of vendor lock-in;
-- cost savings;
+- Cost savings;
-- security – reliance on hardening, not obfuscation;
+- Security (independent audits, speed to fix issues...);
-- productivity gains and collaboration;
+- Increased productivity and collaboration;
-- IT talent and job satisfaction; and
+- First-class IT talent and better job satisfaction; and
-- economic impact – increase use of Canadian resources.
+- Economic growth in Canada (and abroad)

 ### What this strategy seeks to accomplish

-Working across ESDC, and jointly with other GC departments, provincial governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technology sovereignty.
+Working across ESDC and with other GC departments, provincial governments, municipalities, companies and the public at large, we can build new, innovative digital solutions that support our goals, and work towards technology sovereignty.

 Open standards and OSS allow for incremental innovation, based on the sharing of knowledge and skills.
 Openness increases trust in public services.
 It helps to solve complex technology problems by getting others to contribute unexpected solutions.

 Being free to inspect and improve, open standards and OSS offer more options to increase the level of assurance that adequate security controls are applied.
-It allows for independent audits and code inspections, so the time and effort spent can be balanced according to need.
+It allows for independent audits and code inspections, so the time and effort spent can be balanced according to the needs.
 This improves security, not just for us, but also for everyone.

 This "Open First" strategy reinforces the GC's Digital Standards, Policies and Directives that include working in the open, using open standards, using OSS, publishing open source code and contributing to OSS communities.
-It will help ESDC change some of its technology and information management processes.
+It will help ESDC improve its technology and information management processes.

-> **To build Canada together, we have to contribute, and accept contributions from citizens.**
+> **To build Canada together, we have to contribute, and accept contributions from others.**

 This strategy is an instrument to support and enable digital transformation in IITB and ESDC.
 It can also be leveraged by others in the GC.